realhuman101/AWP/README.md

 AWP (Automated Wildfire Prediction) is a Python-based project that uses machine learning and Tensorflow to predict and prevent wildfires.
 By analyzing a dataset of historical wildfire data, AWP is able to identify patterns and trends that can help forecast the likelihood of future fires in a given area.
 This information can be used to take proactive measures to prevent fires from starting or spreading, and to help emergency responders better allocate their resources.

+To view a full demo of this project, please take a look at the [demo video](https://youtu.be/9h0zErdJY9c).

 This project is part of the [AIoT Engineering & Entrepreneurial Skills Education for Gifted Students programme](https://cityueegef.github.io/about/).

 ## Requirements